 This Message enum will either be a NewJob variant that holds the Job the thread should run, or it will be a Terminate variant that will cause the thread to exit its loop and stop.

-We need to adjust the channel to use values of type Message rather than type Job, as shown in Listing 20-24:
+We need to adjust the channel to use values of type Message rather than type Job, as shown in Listing 20-24.

-Filename: src/lib.rs
+src/lib.rs

 pub struct ThreadPool {